Kristina01111000/Drws_site/README.md

 Office site
 drwalsdorf.com
-Signup link for email list at bottom, for holistic news and Get the ebook from him for freeebook page and and dr m listeners page 24.Book.pdf -> think about a good name for the pdf
+Signup link for email list at bottom, for holistic news and Get the ebook from him for freeebook page
-Add it to the pages

 Check that in astra if a widget can just show up on the homepage Fix about dr w on syracusenaturalhealing so that the text isn’t under the picture in full screen Try again to remove the word marketing from the signup page